akh5113/CS467-Terror-Trail/README.md

 ## How to Play
 1. Clone or download the source code.
+2. Set console window width to a minimum of 90 characters.
-2. Via command line enter the following code snippet:
+3. Via command line enter the following code snippet:

         python3 main_driver.py